Extending binary linear codes to self-orthogonal codes: Introduction

 The paper consists of 5 sections.
 Section 2 gives preliminaries.
-Section 3 defines self-orthogonality matrix $SO_k$ and describes our two main theorems, Theorems \ref{thm-SO-RM} and \ref{cor-SO embedding}.
+Section 3 defines the self-orthogonality matrix $SO_k$ and describes our two main theorems, Theorems \ref{thm-SO-RM} and \ref{cor-SO embedding}.
 In Section 4, we propose a shortest SO embedding algorithm, partially disprove the conjecture 25 in \cite{Kim2021}, and construct optimal SO $[n,5]$ and $[n,6]$ codes.
+We also give an example of quantum codes based on self-orthogonal codes(see Corollary \ref{quantum_cor} and Example \ref{quantumcodeex}).
 We give a conclusion in Section 5.